jalves94/biojava/ESOF-docs/assignment5.md

 ###Write Simple Units of Code

 Write simple units of code is important because the code will be easily understood and changed and fewer tests will be needed to test it.
 A piece of code that can look really complex for a common user can be seen as simple for its developer.
 Thus, code complexity is a disputed quality characteristic.
 The complexity of an unit of code can be evaluated by the number of tests needed to test the unit, the number of branches that it has and by the risk taken and time spent to change it.
 The number of branches can be measured calculating the number of possible paths through a piece of code.
-It can be determined by the number of branch points, i.e. statements where the executions can take more that one way, like the "if"ù and "switch"ù statements used in JAVA.
+It can be determined by the number of branch points, i.e. statements where the executions can take more that one way, like the "if" and "switch" statements used in JAVA.

 The results from this part have shown for both analysis that the code has a large number of code units with more than 5 branch points (more than 25,2% of the units).
 Some of them (2 for the test only with the _structure-gui_ package and 4 for the test with _structure-gui_ and _core_ packages) have more than 25 branch points which reveals a high code complexity.
 This means that the complexity of the packages is high since they don't pass the McCabe system test.

 To avoid this complexity it would be necessary to split the methods into smaller ones so that they will be easier to understand and therefore to change.
-For instance, trying to split an ‚Äúif‚Äù or ‚Äúswitch‚Äù chain to smaller different methods that implement each one of the conditional statements.
+For instance, trying to split an "if" or "switch" chain to smaller different methods that implement each one of the conditional statements.
 That way it would be easier to understand the path of the unit and therefore, if some change is required, it would be easy to detect the method that has to be changed.

 ### Write Code Once